na245/reu-2023-flask/README.md

 ## Getting Started

 These instructions will get you a copy of SSPM up and running on your local machine.
-See deployment for notes on how to deploy SSPM on a live system.

 ### Prerequisites